JacobMazzarese/README.md/README.md

 Introduction
 ------------
-teamspeak is an application that allows users to communicate in a cross-platform environment.
+TeamSpeak is an application that allows users to communicate in a cross-platform environment.
 Utilizing military-grade security and a lag-free performance teamspeak guarantees an optimal quality experience.